 In 2006, Gene Stone published the first edition of The Watch, and it quickly became one of the world’s best-selling horological books.
 In 2018, the title got a substantial update with the help of Hodinkee’s managing editor, Stephen Pulvirent.
 If you’re looking to dive deeper into any facet of horology, consider this book a one-stop-shop.
 It kicks off with a comprehensive history of timekeeping devices, from sundials to the modern smartwatch.
 Next, it chronicles 50 of the most significant watchmakers throughout history.
 The book rounds out with a set of intimate profiles on seasoned collectors.
 In addition, you’ll find practical advice on buying and caring for your watches as well as an extensive glossary of watch terminology.

 Many of the fantastic books on this list manage some impressive depth despite being very broad in their scope.
 Sometimes, though, narrowing the parameters can help focus your interest.
-Author and vintage watch purveyor Bruce Shawkey does just that with a collection of 350 pages worth of watch advertisements from the decades following WWII.
-Not only are the watches portrayed interesting and sometimes surprising, but the ads themselves are often beautiful and contain information it’s hard to find elsewhere — as well as a link to the mindset of another era.
-If you’re captivated by vintage watch ads, the book is available directly through the author’s own website.
+Author and collector of off-beat watches from around the 1960s Mitch Greenblatt does just that with a collection of over 100 watches from his own collection.
+Not only are the watches featured interesting and often surprising, but they reflect a side of vintage watches that's often overlooked — as well as a link to the mindset of another era.
+If you’re captivated by funky, retro-futuristic design, the book is an affordable delight.

 The Wristwatch Handbook: A Comprehensive Guide to Mechanical Watches